padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-Supervervised.md

 ##### Re-label the cover classes

 We have observed that the study area has rare classes, and to optimise the sampling points, the rare classes could be merged.
 To this end, spectrally similar classes were merged into a single class.
 NTV and NAV were merged into a single class, and AS and NS were merged as well, resulting in four land cover classes for further analysis.
-Assuming the original labels for water = 0, NTV = 1, AS = 2, NS = 3, NAV = 4 and CTV = 5, we can merge and re-label using the script below.
+Assuming the original labels were: water = 0, NTV = 1, AS = 2, NS = 3, NAV = 4 and CTV = 5, we would merge and re-label using the script below.

 ```JavaScript
 //merge and relabel classes, as some classes are spectrally similar and rare in the image